gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Pleased to meet you."

 Cough's smile broadened.
 "I'm glad someone is."
 He leaned forward slightly.
-I'm not exactly popular with some people here, if you know what I mean," he added in a stage whisper.
+"I'm not exactly popular with some people here, if you know what I mean," he added in a stage whisper.
 "Not exactly welcome."

 "I'm sorry to hear that, honored," Private Thokmay replied in a normal voice.